 I like to gamble.
 A lot.
-Poker, blackjack, and, more recently, craps (though I find that game a bit boring).
+Poker, blackjack, and, more recently, craps (though I find it a bit boring).
 Given that hard truth, I’ve avoided Las Vegas my entire life.
 I knew any trip to Vegas would lead to lots of gambling and that the easiest way to defeat my addiction was to deny it battle.
-But one day I knew I would up there and, with a heavy and weary heart, last week I finally went to Las Vegas.
+But one day I knew I would end up there, and so with a heavy and weary heart, last week I finally went to Las Vegas.

-Blogworld Expo, the yearly conference on blogging and social media, was being held there and I wanted to attend the conference.
-There were a lot of bloggers going I wanted to finally meet in person and I was curious to see if I would walk away with any tips on making my blog better.
+Blogworld Expo, the yearly conference on blogging and social media, was being held there, and I wanted to attend.
+There were a lot of bloggers I wanted to finally meet in person, and I was curious to see if I would walk away with any tips on making my blog better.

-- Hoover Dam & Lake Mead.
-It’s worth making a couple of side trips while in Vegas and 35 miles south of the city you’ll find Hoover Dam.
-The dam is a massive curved wall, towering 726 feet above bedrock and acting as a plug between the canyon walls to hold back over 9trillion gallons of water in Lake Mead, the country’s largest reservoir created by its construction.
+- Hoover Dam and Lake Mead – It’s worth making a couple of side trips while in Vegas, and 35 miles south of the city you’ll find Hoover Dam.
+It is a massive curved wall, towering 726 feet above bedrock and acting as a plug between the canyon walls to hold back over nine trillion gallons of water in Lake Mead, the country’s largest reservoir created by its construction.

-- Grand Canyon – Yes, even though the Grand Canyon is 250 miles away, people do go do day tours there.
+- Grand Canyon – Yes, even though the Grand Canyon is 250 miles away, people do day tours.
 Plan a very long and tiring day if you do decide to go.
 While you can do it, I would say make it an overnight activity in order to get the most out of the place.
-The Grand Canyon is too amazing to be seen in one day but it will get you away from the slots!
+The Grand Canyon is too amazing to be seen in one day, but it will get you away from the slots!

-- Sratosphere – Offering the best views of Vegas, Stratosphere is the tallest free-standing observation tower in the US.
-If you’re feeling brave then consider having a go on one of the extreme rides at the top.
-The aptly name X-Scream propels you headfirst 27ft over the edge of the tower and leaves you hanging over 850ft in the air.
+- Sratosphere – Offering the best views of Vegas, the Stratosphere is the tallest free-standing observation tower in the US.
+If you’re feeling brave, then consider having a go on one of the extreme rides at the top.
+The aptly name X-Scream propels you headfirst 27 feet over the edge of the tower and leaves you hanging over 850 feet in the air.
 Admission to the tower and all rides costs $40.

-- Clubbing – Clubs in Vegas are some of the most prestigious (read: pretentious) in the world so you can expect to wait in line for a long time, pay outrageous prices for drinks and entry into the club, as well as being rejected if you’re not dressed smartly enough.
-However, the clubs are amazing inside and the world’s top DJs can often be found behind the decks.
+- Clubbing – Clubs in Vegas are some of the most prestigious (read: pretentious) in the world, so you can expect to wait in line for a long time, pay outrageous prices for drinks and admission, and be rejected if you’re not dressed smartly enough.
+However, the clubs are amazing inside, and the world’s top DJs can often be found behind the decks.

 - Shop – If you don’t want to lose money gambling, spend it shopping.
 Every brand imaginable has a store here.
-You can especially find some really good stuff at the Palazzo in the Venetian.
-I could definitely do some serious damage here.
+You can find some really good stuff, especially at the Palazzo in the Venetian.
+I could definitely do some serious damage here!

-- Eat – If you want to do Vegas on the cheap, you can find many all you can eat buffets where you can eat all day at.
-But with so much food in Vegas (and the buffets being so bad), if you really want to occupy your time, go pork out on some delicious food.
-The casinos as well as the strip have amazing, mouth watering places to eat.
+- Eat – If you want to do Vegas on the cheap, you can find many all-you-can-eat buffets.
+But with so much food in Vegas to choose from (and the buffets being so bad), if you really want to occupy your time, go pork out on some more delicious food at the casinos or the Strip, which have amazing, mouth-watering places to eat.